neoul/libydb/README.md

   1IAADs=
 ```

-YDB stores the all input data nodes and types by strings without type conversion or interpretation.
+YDB stores the all input data and types by strings without type conversion or interpretation.
 So, there is no data loss or processing burden in YDB.

 ```shell
 $ ydb -f examples/yaml/yaml-types.yaml -s